9-Maximum deflection distance by Newton-Raphson method.

 The following table shows the result of x0 when we start with an initial point of 2.0m for four iterations.

-Table for the value of x0 for starting value of 2.00m
+Table for the value of x0 for starting value of 2.00m-Newton -Raphson

 In case our first trial value of x0 is =3.00m.

-If somebody wishes to choose a starting point as=3.00m. x0 with a starting value of 3.0m will lead us to a modified value of 3.1166m, as the maximum deflection distance.
+If somebody wishes to choose a starting point of 3.00 m. x0 with a starting value of 3.0m will lead us to a modified value of 3.1166m, as the maximum deflection distance.

-Then we plug in with x0 as a second trial=3.1166m, we get the second value for the maximum deflection distance of 3.115977 m.
+Then, we plug in x0 as a second trial value of 3.1166 m and obtain the second maximum deflection distance of 3.116 m.

 The following table shows the result of x0 when we start with an initial point of 3.0m for four iterations.

-If somebody wishes to choose a starting point as=4.0. x0 with a starting value of 4.00m will lead us to a modified value of 3.09m, as the maximum deflection distance.
+If somebody wishes to choose a starting point as=4.0.
+The x0 with a starting value of 4.00m will lead us to a modified value of 3.116m, as the maximum deflection distance.

 The iteration table for x0=3.00m and 4.00m